 Technical advisor: Dr Axel T Schreiner

-Currently, the project is anticipated to cost two and a half million dollars.
-This is $96,000 per broadcast episode, not counting the Web-only episodes, and around $32,000 per episode for the entire series.
-We believe that this compares spectacularly well to other television series made to public broadcast standards of quality.
+Currently, the project is anticipated to cost a little over three and a half million dollars.
+This is around $45,000 per hour for the entire series.
+This compares spectacularly well to other television series made to public broadcast standards of quality.

 We take special pride in noting that all episodes of the series, including those on the WWW, will be made with the same production values that characterize the best of public television.